What happens in Chester Gap when the lease is over?

 When renters break the lease

-Sometimes things happen that require a tenant to end the lease before the lease term is over.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the landlord.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise that require a tenant to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities